 About me

-I am an Assistant Teaching Professor of Data Science and Analytics at the University of Missouri's Institute for Data Science and Informatics, and an AI Faculty Fellow within the Graduate School.
-My work integrates geomatics, remote sensing, geospatial analytics, and artificial intelligence to address critical challenges in environmental transformation, natural hazards, sustainability, and water resource management.
-I develop computational frameworks that combine machine learning, data fusion, and simulation modeling to analyze environmental systems and support evidence-based decision-making.
+I serve as an Assistant Teaching Professor of Data Science and Analytics at the University of Missouri’s Institute for Data Science and Informatics and as an AI Faculty Fellow within the Graduate School.
+My research integrates geomatics, remote sensing, and large language models to address critical challenges in environmental transformation, including the resulting impacts on public health, natural hazards, and water resource management.
+By developing computational frameworks that combine machine learning and simulation modeling, I provide the evidence-based insights needed to navigate a changing environment.

 I hold dual Ph.D. degrees in Geomatics Engineering and Mathematics and Statistics from the University of Calgary, where my research focused on computational modeling, geospatial analysis, and numerical methods for environmental applications.
 My doctoral work encompassed forest fire dynamics, drought and flood risk assessment, land surface temperature reconstruction, and hydrological modeling.
-My research has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and Alberta Innovates, and has resulted in over 25 peer-reviewed publications in high-impact journals.
+My research has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and Alberta Innovates, and has resulted in a number of peer-reviewed publications in high-impact journals.

 Before joining the University of Missouri, I served as a postdoctoral researcher and research associate in the Department of Geomatics Engineering at the University of Calgary, where I led interdisciplinary research projects applying data science, machine learning, and deep learning to environmental transformation and forest fire studies.
 I also gained valuable industry experience as a Data Scientist at Earth & Space Inc. and as a Data Science Developer at StellarAlgo Corp., where I developed predictive models, designed data pipelines, and implemented large-scale analytics using Python, SQL, and cloud computing platforms.
 My extensive teaching background includes positions at the University of Calgary, University of Lethbridge, and Mount Royal University, where I designed and delivered courses in machine learning systems, life cycle assessment, digital engineering, statistics, and mathematical modeling.